On the Complexity of Language Membership for Probabilistic Words: Tractable Circuits

-We first do the standard step of precomputing which nonterminals $X$ are \emph{nullable}, i.e., $X$ can derive $\epsilon$.
-We do this computation in linear time in $\Gamma$ by applying the following inference rules: \begin{itemize} \item if we have a production $X \rightarrow \epsilon$ then $X$ is nullable; \item if we have a production $X \rightarrow Y$ and $Y$ is nullable then $X$ is nullable; \item if we have a production $X \rightarrow YZ$ and $Y$ and $Z$ are both nullable then $X$ is nullable. \end{itemize}
+We then compute the nullable non-terminals as in the proof of \cref{prp:polyslender}.
 In the case where $n = 0$, the circuit to compute is either the circuit $C$ with $\SS(C) = \emptyset$ that captures no assignments, or the circuit $C$ with $\SS(C) = \{\emptyset_\Sigma\}$ that captures only the function $\emptyset_\Sigma$ with empty domain, depending on whether $\epsilon \in \LL(\Gamma)$ or not, i.e., depending on whether the axiom is nullable.
 In the first case, we take $C$ to be a circuit consisting of a $\uplus$-gate with no inputs, and in the second case we take $C$ to be a circuit consisting of a $\times$-gate with no inputs.
 So in the sequel we assume $n > 0$.